wmk1/toll-road-blockchain-system/README.md

 * keeps track of the route base prices.
 * accepts deposits from vehicles.
 * accepts exit calls from toll booths.
-* accepts messages to clear exit backlog.
+* accepts messages to clear the exit backlog.

 For simplicity's sake: